evanpurkhiser/resume/resume/resume.md

    as the ability to quickly review code changes

-Working on the Quixby project over the summer was an exciting opportunity to experience the world of startups.
-I learned a lot during this time about how to rapidly develop software as part of a small tight knit team.
+Working on the Quixby project over the summer was an exciting opportunity to experience the world of startups as well as a chance work with a small tight knit team.